Starbucks Under Fire For Giving Less Parental Leave To Hourly Workers

 Why does Starbucks think it’s OK to give its well-compensated salaried employees far better paid leave benefits than hourly workers who are already barely scraping by?
 On Monday, some of the company’s shareholders filed a resolution demanding an explanation.

 At issue is a new Starbucks maternity and paternity leave policy that went into effect over the weekend.
 The coffee giant now gives salaried workers ― some of whom make six-figure salaries ― 18 paid weeks off for maternity leave.
-Hourly workers, who earn around $10 an hour, get 6 weeks paid time off if they physically give birth to a baby.
+Hourly workers, who earn around $10 an hour, get six weeks paid time off if they physically give birth to a baby.
+Hourly workers who adopt also get six weeks off fully paid.
+Men who work hourly and whose partners give birth get 12 weeks off without pay; men and adoptive parents who work in corporate also get 12 weeks, but fully paid.

 Adoptive parents and men who work hourly get 12 weeks off without pay; men and adoptive parents who work in corporate get the same amount of time, but fully paid.
 The company has around 180,000 U.S. employees and the vast majority work in the stores, meaning the generous leave policy effectively goes to only a privileged minority.

-Note: CORRECTION: A previous version of this story said Starbucks did not offer paid leave to hourly workers who adopt children.
-In fact, the company provides them with six paid weeks off.